12 Essential Best Practices For Marketing Your Online Distance Learning Program

 Optimize Your Website

 Just a few years ago, the online part of the program rested in one corner of university websites.
 This is not practical and effective anymore.
 You can take the example of the University of Florida.
 They have a main website for the university but a dedicated website for continuing education and distance learning.
 This distance learning website is just as detailed as the official university website.

-In a similar way, Harvard has dedicated an entire website for online learning.
-On this website, the university talks about distance learning, provides information about available courses and shares other useful information about online programs and the university as a whole.
+In a similar way, Harvard has dedicated an entire website to online learning.
+On this website, the university talks about distance learning provides information about available courses and shares other useful information about online programs and the university as a whole.

 Build an App Fast

-Your e-learning website needs to be mobile friendly.
-You want your website to be as much convenience to distant learners as possible.
+Your e-learning website needs to be mobile-friendly.
+You want your website to be as convenient to distant learners as possible.
 All the big universities in the US have optimized not only their main but distance learning websites for mobile users.